 We have recruited new university research units for the CURUM constituency of our Seven new units now have pending membership status, and when they join there will be a body of 15 constituents in total, forming a research alliance, a communal space for academic work, which is to contribute to the development of a European Education Area.
 This is a target we share with the European Commission, which is taking initiatives so that, by 2025, the first decisive steps to reinforcing the cultural dimension of the European Union will have been made, while monitoring educational attainment cross-nationally.
 These steps are to take forward the European Council’s mandate, comprising of proposals including the improvement of the teaching/learning of languages to ensure Europeans’ multilingual habitus and awareness raising regarding Europe’s shared heritage.
 The mandate also highlights the importance of collaborative work in the academic sector by networks of existing universities to boost cross-border cooperation through long-term institutional strategies.

-We have compiled information about the CURUM constituents – their mission, their research projects, activities, publications and their future This information is presented in the CURUM BOOKLET we produced and presented to members.
-It will be uploaded on our website before the 2020 Symposium.
+We have compiled information about the CURUM constituents – their mission, their research projects, activities, publications and their future.
+This information is presented in the CURUM BOOKLET we produced and presented to members.

 We are upgrading and updating our website, so that it contains even more useful information and material than it does now.
 It will be online by end October.